Taxi business in Germany: How to start your own service

 • Police verification certificate

-• Excerpt from the Central Traffic Register (Verkehrszentralregister)
+• Excerpt from the Central Traffic Register 💬Verkehrszentralregister

-• Excerpt from the Central Trade Register (Gewerbezentralregister)
+• Excerpt from the Central Trade Register 💬Gewerbezentralregister

 Certificate of qualification without examination by the IHK

-• Proofs of the position through certificates
+• Certified evidence of the position

 • Renewal of an existing approval